 Consumer unawareness is becoming an issue.
 It can be helpful to compare data broker practices with lender practices in compiling consumer credit profiles.

 Data brokers compile information that may include credit scores.
 But the information they collect is broader and can be used as one of the criteria in obtaining credit, for example.
 It can also be used as criteria in being considered for a job, approved for a rental, or receiving advantageous offers such as vacation packages or cash-back credit cards.
+Unfortunately, if your credit score is low, you can be rejected from quite a few areas in business and with personal needs, such as buying a car.
+You may want to check out some of the best credit repair companies in Albany Georgia, or ones nearer to your area, to see about going through this and sorting it out so that there are fewer blocks in your way.

 Data broker information is also used, of course, to target consumers for advertisements.